Survey Design: The Top 10 Best Practices to Maximize Your Results

 Matrix questions allow you to collect data based on two or more variables for each question or list item you include.

-survey design example - matrix question
+survey design examples with matrix question

 Open-Ended